simi/mongoid_paranoia/README.md

 # Paranoid Documents for Mongoid 4 [![Build Status](https://travis-ci.org/simi/mongoid-paranoia.png?branch=master)](https://travis-ci.org/simi/mongoid-paranoia)

-There may be times when you don't want documents to actually get deleted from the database, but "flagged" as deleted. mongoid-paranoia provides a Paranoia module to give you just that.
+There may be times when you don't want documents to actually get deleted from the database, but "flagged" as deleted.
+Mongoid-paranoia provides a Paranoia module to give you just that.

 **Old API** from Mongoid 3.0 is extracted in [3.0.0-stable branch](https://github.com/simi/mongoid-paranoia/tree/3.0.0-stable) and **doesn't work** with **Mongoid 4** anymore.